 Function Description

-Used to create a relational dataset within a data source, managing the association between two dataset objects.
-For example, Dataset A stores real estate unit (parcel) information (real estate unit number, land use, area) within a certain administrative region, while Dataset B stores information about real estate right holders (name, ID number, real estate unit number).
-By creating a one-to-many relationship between Dataset A and Dataset B based on the key field "real estate unit number," you can instantly associate and retrieve all information about the right holders corresponding to a specific parcel when browsing or querying Dataset A.
+Used to create a relational dataset within a data source to manage the associative relationships between two dataset objects.
+For example, Dataset A stores information about real estate units (parcels) within an administrative region (real estate unit number, land use, area), while Dataset B stores information about real estate rights holders (name, ID number, real estate unit number).
+By creating a one-to-many relationship between Dataset A and Dataset B based on the key field "real estate unit number," when browsing or querying a specific parcel in Dataset A, all the information of the corresponding rights holder for that parcel can be instantly associated and retrieved.

-- Type restrictions: The primary key and foreign key types must be consistent, but binary and date types are not supported.
-Once a relationship is created, the fields cannot be modified; otherwise, the relationship will become invalid.
+- Once a relationship is created, the fields cannot be modified, otherwise, the relationship will become invalid.

-- Data source types: Only PostGIS and UDBX data sources are supported.
-Other data sources and EMS data sources are not supported.
+- Datasource type: Only PostGIS and UDBX datasources are supported.
+Other datasources and EMS datasources are not supported.

 Function Entry